ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 important functions, including presenting additional information from interaction, modifying the initial request, and getting the current state of the request.

-All requests to the continuation API are protected by this bound access token.
+All requests to the continuation API are protected by this bound continuation access token.
 For example, here the client instance makes a POST request to a stable continuation endpoint URL with the [interaction reference](#continue-after-interaction), includes the access token, and signs with HTTP Message Signatures: